CapricanDRJ/HadesStarCommunityData/docs/corp/a78b903885754b355b532fb47d983aa5725cb7c73c25e75dbfe4c440cdfffec0/index.md

 ```
 Be Excellent.
 RS Level 1-10.
 Inactive tolerance 3-4 days.
 WS are appreciated yet optional.
 Discord: WARZG9k

-Members are expected to join our Discord where all communication happens
+Members are expected to join our Discord where all communication happ
+ens}
 ```
 ### Whitestar Bonus ❌